sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/local_development.md

 To set this up:

 1. In your extension's directory, run `npm run serve` to run the Parcel dev server.
 Wait until it reports that it's listening.
-2. Reveal the **Ext ▲** debug menu by running the following JavaScript code in your browser's devtools console on a Sourcegraph page: `localStorage.debug=true;location.reload()`.
+1. Run the following JavaScript code in your browser's devtools console on a Sourcegraph page: `localStorage.debug=true;location.reload()`.
-3. In the **Ext ▲** debug menu, click **Sideload Extension -> Load Extension**.
+1. In the global navbar, click **Dev** to open the Sourcegraph dev console.
+1. In the Sourcegraph dev console, click **Load extension**.
-3. Enter the URL the Parcel dev server is listening on.
+1. Enter the URL the Parcel dev server is listening on (e.g., `http://localhost:1234`).
-4. Your extension should appear in the debug menu's "active extensions" list.
-If it doesn't, there may have been an error when activating your extension - check the debug console for error messages.
+1. Your extension should appear in the dev console's "Active extensions" list.
+If it isn't there, there may have been an error when activating your extension.
+Check your browser's devtools console for error messages.

 After doing this, the development cycle is as follows: